Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 The distributed nature of the Web means that the Resources/Data are potentially spread across a number of computers across the Internet.

-This lends itself well to the Client-server paradigm as follows:
+<mark style="background: #FF5582A6;">This lends itself well to the Client-server paradigm as follows:</mark>
 - <mark style="background: #FF5582A6;">On the Client-side:</mark> Here sits the consumer of the Resources/Data i.e. the end-users.
 They typically interact with a client application known as a Browser.
 - <mark style="background: #FF5582A6;">On the Server-side:</mark> Here is where the resource repositories are located i.e. on a remote server-class machine.
 Access to these Resources is typically controlled by a Web server.

 ### <mark style="background: #FF5582A6;">Problems to be addressed:</mark>

-However, this distribution of Resources also introduces a number of potential problems:
+<mark style="background: #FF5582A6;">However, this distribution of Resources also introduces a number of potential problems:</mark>
-- The Resources may be updated, moved or removed without notification to the client applications,
+- The resources may be updated, moved or removed without notification to the client applications,
-- Accessing Resources on remote host machines has implications for network bandwidth usage.
+- Accessing resources on remote host machines has implications for network bandwidth usage.
 - These problems can affect the end-user experience and the network.

 ### <mark style="background: #FF5582A6;">Client-server interaction - HTTP:</mark>

 Browsers and servers interact with each other using the <mark style="background: #FF5582A6;">HyperText Transfer Protocol</mark> (<mark style="background: #FF5582A6;">HTTP</mark>).

-This is a <mark style="background: #FF5582A6;">network protocol</mark> used to deliver virtually all Resources on the Web:
+<mark style="background: #FF5582A6;">This is a network protocol used to deliver virtually all Resources on the Web:</mark>
 - The Browser client sends <mark style="background: #FF5582A6;">HTTP Request</mark> messages to a Web Server.
 These messages typically (but not always) contain requests for a Resource,
 - The Web server returns <mark style="background: #FF5582A6;">HTTP Response</mark> messages to the clients.
 These messages typically contain Resources/Data (but not always).

 ### <mark style="background: #FF5582A6;">Operation of Web Browsers and Servers:</mark>

-In order to appreciate the potential problems to be addressed when developing Browsers and Web servers it is important to understand their operation.
+In order to appreciate the potential problems to be addressed when developing Browsers and Web servers, it is important to understand their operation.

-Web Servers perform a straightforward task over and over again:
+<mark style="background: #FF5582A6;">Web Servers perform a straightforward task over and over again:</mark>
 - Accept connection requests from clients,
 - Accept and parse incoming HTTP Requests,
 - Retrieve and return HTTP Responses indicating success or failure.